pure-js/local-microblogging-client/README.md

 ==========================

 ## Task ##
 Create the client for working with a local micro blog, using JS/HTML/CSS.
-The client should allow watch the news feed, add new posts and remove it.
+The client should allow to watch the news feed, add new posts and remove posts.
 Posts should be saving locally, without writing back-end.
 Permission is granted to using all frameworks and libraries.
 The visual design remains at your discretion.

 ## Working environment ##
 - node.js v0.10.33